Fall 2018 Pre-Departure PowerPoint: Hong Kong Center (coming soon)

 Kowloon, Hong Kong, PRC

-There are two options with regard to travel to Hong Kong.
+There are two options for traveling to Hong Kong.
 You can choose to take a group flight arranged by Advantage Travel, or you may choose to make your own travel arrangements and meet the group upon arrival in Hong Kong.

 Taking a group flight allows you the opportunity to travel to Hong Kong with other students on our program, as well as with a Syracuse University group flight leader.
 Upon arrival in Hong Kong, you will be met at the airport and taken by bus to the Syracuse housing to begin orientation activities.